twfraley/JobSite/README.md

 **To run this locally,** clone it to your machine and spin up a new virtual environment.
 For help creating a virtual environment, check this out: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

-From the app root, run `pip install -r requirements.txt` and wait for everything to install.
+From the app root, run `$ pip install -r requirements.txt` and wait for everything to install.
 This will make sure the app requirements and dependencies are installed in the virtual environment before we run the app.

 You'll need Postgres installed and running on your machine.
 For help with this, check this out: http://www.postgresqltutorial.com/install-postgresql/

-From the terminal, run `createdb jobsite` and wait for confirmation that postgres has spun up a new database.
+From the terminal, run `$ createdb jobsite` and wait for confirmation that postgres has spun up a new database.

 Once your postgres database is up and running, create a new file (still in the root) named `.env` and add this line to the file: `DATABASE_URL=postgres://localhost:5432/jobsite`.

-Once .env is saved, run (still in the root) `./manage.py migrate` to run migrations.
+Once .env is saved, run (still in the root) `$ ./manage.py migrate` to run migrations.

 Congratulations!
 You should be good to go.

 ## Known issues
-Right now the site admins can only create job listings through the Django admin portal; Ideally this would be accomplished in-app, or at least the admin portal should be styled and formatted for different levels of admin users.
+Right now the site admins can only create, edit, and delete job listings through the Django admin portal; Ideally this would be accomplished in-app, or at least the admin portal should be styled and formatted for different levels of admin users.

 Still to-do:
 - [ ] Create user login, homepage to view all of a particular user's applications